 To learn more about succession planning best practices and sustaining your business’s longevity after your exit, read our blog here.

 Succession planning is a privilege that only successful business owners enjoy and an incredible gift to yourself, your family, successor, employees, and community.
 If you want to leave your business in the capable hands of a successor, you should begin your transition journey today so you can choose and live an engaged, meaningful, and fulfilled next adventure.
 To learn how members of the TIGER 21 community navigated life after a business exit, read our Life After Selling a Business series.

 About Elizabeth Ledoux

 Elizabeth Ledoux is the founder of The Transition Strategists and serves as a Denver Chair for TIGER 21, the premier peer membership organization for high-net-worth entrepreneurs, investors, and executives.
 She is a thought leader and speaker on the topics of succession planning, navigating transitions for companies and leaders, family business, strategic growth, and the business journey.
-Elizabeth is the author of three books for business owners and entrepreneurs including her latest, It’s A Journey – The MUST-HAVE Roadmap to Successful Succession Planning.
+Elizabeth is the host of the The Transition Roadmap podcast, and author of three books for business owners and entrepreneurs including her latest, It’s A Journey – The MUST-HAVE Roadmap to Successful Succession Planning.